swilery/jekyll-now/_posts/Weekly-Blog-Week-of-25-Sep-2016.md

 ###### What did I do this past week?

 My partner and I have been working on Netflix the first part of the week.
 We were able to get it done on Wednesday pretty smoothly.
 Unfortunately, we received a message Friday morning stating that the Git SHA we submitted did not match the last one recorded by Travis.
-My partner investigated and found out that Travis built our commits in a slightly different order the ones on Github.
+My partner investigated and found out that Travis built our commits in a slightly different order than ones on Github.
 Alas, a resubmission was requested.

 ###### What is in my way?